 Palliative care is a medical subspecialty that helps patients and families facing life limiting illnesses.
 Attention is focused on physical, psychological, spiritual and social domains of life-changing illnesses.
 The medical team includes a physician, a nurse practitioner, social work and pastoral care.
 Working with the primary care physician, this team compassionately assists patients and families at a time that can seem overwhelming.

-- A Patient's Guide - Palliative Care at The Nebraska Medical Center
+- A Patient's Guide - Palliative Care at Nebraska Medicine

 - American Cancer Society - Palliative Care Information

 - American Cancer Society - Why Everyone Deserves Palliative Care

 - California Healthline - Goals of Treatment Approach

 - California Healthline - Treating Critically Ill Patients

 Meet Our Team